The 0-concordance monoid admits an infinite linearly independent set: Proof of Theorem

-\begin{lemma}[\cite{sunukjian},~\cite{yanagawa}] Let $S$ be a 2-knot which bounds a punctured Seifert solid $\smash{\int{Y}}$ in $S^4$.
+\begin{lemma}[Sunukjian \cite{sunukjian}, Yanagawa \cite{yanagawa}] Let $S$ be a 2-knot which bounds a punctured Seifert solid $\smash{\int{Y}}$ in $S^4$.
 Suppose that there is a ribbon concordance from $S$ to $R$.
-Then $R$ bounds $\smash{\int{Y}} \#_k(S^1\times S^2)$ for some non-negative integer $k$. \end{lemma} \begin{proof} Using the ribbon concordance from $S$ to $R$, we see that $R$ bounds an immersed copy of $\smash{\int{M}}$, which we denote by $V$.
-More precisely, $V$ is obtained from $\smash{\int{M}}$ by adding disjoint 3-balls (one for each index zero point of the ribbon concordance) and then tubing then to $\smash{\int{M}}$ along three-dimensional 1-handles (one for each index one point of the ribbon concordance) which may intersect the interior of $\smash{\int{M}}$.
+Then $R$ bounds $\smash{\int{Y}} \#_k(S^1\times S^2)$ for some non-negative integer $k$. \end{lemma} \begin{proof} Using the ribbon concordance from $S$ to $R$, we see that $R$ bounds an immersed copy of $\smash{\int{Y}}$, which we denote by $V$.
+More precisely, $V$ is obtained from $\smash{\int{Y}}$ by adding disjoint 3-balls (one for each index-0 point of the ribbon concordance) and then tubing these to $\smash{\int{Y}}$ along three-dimensional 1-handles (one for each index-1 point of the ribbon concordance).
+Note that the 1-handles may intersect the interior of $\smash{\int{Y}}$ and/or the interiors of the 3-balls.
+All intersections are disks, as in the top of Figure \ref{fig:cutandpaste}.

-We then resolve the self-intersections of $V$ by cut-and-paste surgery to find a 3-manifold $V'$ embedded in $S^4$ with $\boundary V' = R$.
-(See Figure~\ref{fig:cutandpaste}.)
+We then resolve the self-intersections of $V$ by cut-and-paste surgery to find a 3-manifold $\int{M}$ embedded in $S^4$ with $\boundary\int{M} = R$, as in Figure~\ref{fig:cutandpaste}.
+(See also the proof of \cite[Theorem 5.2]{ruberman3}.)
 Each cut-and-paste operation replaces a 3-ball in $V$ (containing a region of self-intersection in its interior) with a punctured $S^1\times S^2$.
-Hence we see that $V' \cong \smash{\int{M}}\#_{k}(S^1\times S^2)$ for some $k\ge 0.$ \end{proof}
+Hence we see that $\int{M} \cong \smash{\int{Y}}\#_{k}(S^1\times S^2)$ for some $k\ge 0.$ \end{proof}